BlogCategoriesCompareAbout

 ComfyUI Manager is an essential extension that provides one-click installation of custom node packages, automatic updates, and missing node detection—making it the first addition every beginner should install.
 This tool transforms ComfyUI from a basic interface into a comprehensive AI workflow platform.

-Installing ComfyUI Manager
+ComfyUI Manager Installation Process

 Installation Steps: